Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/index.rst

 You can now use the ``hub.datasets`` client to control the Giskard Hub!

-Datasets SDK
+Datasets
 ============

-A **dataset** is a collection of chat test cases used to evaluate your agents.
+A **dataset** is a collection of chat test cases (conversations) used to evaluate your agents.
 We allow manual test creation for fine-grained control, but since generative AI agents can encounter an infinite number of test cases, automated test case generation is often necessary, especially when you don't have any chat transcripts to import.

 Create a dataset